pyEdwin/linux/README.md

 -------------------------------------------------------------------------

 * Search for files and directories : **find** , **locate**

 <h6>find:</h6>

-- command used to search for files and directories -Can search by name, file type
+- command used to search for files and directories

+- Can search by name, file type

 <h5>Syntax:</5>